protrex-dev/react-firebase/docs/use.md

 ## The _render-as-you-fetch_ pattern

 The [React docs](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-3-render-as-you-fetch-using-suspense) recommend kicking off reads as early as possible in order to reduce perceived load times.
-ReactFire offers a number of `preload` methods to help you do this.
+ReactFirebase offers a number of `preload` methods to help you do this.

 ### Preload an SDK